 In figure 6.5 it can be seen that the time grows directly proportional to the size of the graphs.
 The values of the TS in green illustrate this very clear.
 But not all the algorithms performance grow the same.
-GSI, PSO and SA time grow slowly compared with the other algorithms.
-For the GSI algorithm it has a simple explanation, with a big success ratio the time is small but this is not true for PSO or even SA.
+GS-GC, PSO and SA time grow slowly compared with the other algorithms.
+DS is fast but obtain bad results.
+For the GS-GC algorithm it has a simple explanation, with a big success ratio the time is small but this is not true for PSO or even SA.
 The relation between success and steps is evident in figure 6.6.
 This figure is like the figure 4 invested.